Unfolded protein response: Translation Attenuation and Cell Cycle Arrest by the PERK Receptor

 This occurs within minutes to hours of UPR activation to prevent further translational loading of the ER.
 PERK (protein kinase RNA-like endoplasmic reticulum kinase) activates itself by oligomerization and autophosphorylation of the free luminal domain.
 The activated cytosolic domain causes translational attenuation by directly phosphorylating the α subunit of the regulating initiator of the mRNA translation machinery, eIF2.
 This also produces translational attenuation of the protein machinery involved in running the cell cycle, producing cell cycle arrest in the G1 phase.
 PERK deficiency may have a significant impact on physiological states associated with ER stress.
+This can be demonstrated via the necessity for the viability of pancreatic beta (β) cells due to their requirement for protein folding during the synthesis of the proinsulin polypeptide chain.
+Studies in mice have demonstrated that the complete loss of PERK function will be guaranteed to result in the rapid death of beta cells and the consequential development of diabetes mellitus, suggesting that inhibition of this pathway for the sake of therapeutic purpose may carry a risk of pancreatic toxicity.

 A simplified diagram of the initiation of the UPR by prolonged and overwhelming protein misfolding.
 Grp78 recruitment to chaperone the misfolded proteins results in Grp78 dissociation from its conformational binding state of the transmembrane receptor proteins PERK, IRE1 and ATF6.
 Dissociation results in receptor homodimerisation and oligomerisation to an active state.
 The activated cytosolic domain of PERK phosphorylates the eIF2alpha, inhibiting translation and resulting in cell cycle arrest.
 The activated cytosolic domain of IRE1 cleaves the 26bp intron from its substrate XBP1, facilitating its translation to form the transcription factor XBP1.
 Activated ATF6 translocates to the Golgi, cleaved by proteases to form an active 50kDa fragment (ATF6 p50).
 ATF6 p50 and XBP1 bind ERSE promoters in the nucleus to produce upregulation of the proteins involved in the unfolded protein response.